bekk/bekk-christmas/post/elm/once-twice-three-times-a-value.md

     "Not allowed to drive"
 ```

-Using pattern matching in the function declaration improves the wordiness of the above code.
+Pattern matching the received tuple debloats the code considerably.

 ```elm
 canDrive: (Bool, Bool) -> String